 Although the 2016 constitution declares Turkmenistan to be a secular democracy, the country has an authoritarian government controlled by the president, Gurbanguly Berdimuhamedov, and his inner circle.
-Berdimuhamedov has been president since 2006 and remained president following a February 2017 presidential election.
-The Organization for Security and Cooperation in Europe’s (OSCE) Office of Democratic Institutions and Human Rights determined that the election involved limited choice between competing political alternatives.
-In May the country conducted interim parliamentary elections that were not subject to international observation, to replace two parliamentary members.
-The 2016 constitution extended the presidential term in office from five to seven years, cancelled a maximum age limit of 70 years, and failed to reintroduce earlier term limits.
+Berdimuhamedov became president in 2006 and remained president following a February 2017 presidential election.
+The Organization for Security and Cooperation in Europe’s (OSCE) Office of Democratic Institutions and Human Rights (ODIHR) determined that the election involved limited choice between competing political alternatives and found “serious irregularities.”
+The 2016 constitution extended the presidential term in office from five to seven years and failed to reintroduce earlier term limits.

 Officials in the security services and elsewhere in the government were known to act with impunity, although numerous officials were arrested and imprisoned on charges of corruption.
 There were no reported prosecutions of government officials for human rights abuses.